descope-sample-apps/descope-convex/README.md

 - [Convex Documentation](https://docs.convex.dev/auth/custom-auth)
 - [Descope Authentication](https://docs.descope.com)

-## Contributing
+## Contributing 🤝

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have suggestions or improvements.

-## License
+## License 📄

 This sample app is open-source and available under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](LICENSE) file for more details.